 The only appliances outside of my stove and apartment sized refrigerator that sees any real use is a small footprint microwave oven, crockpot, toaster, and coffee maker.
 I also own an electric skillet and a small KitchenAid processor, but those only get used for holiday meals.
 I enjoy the tactile experience of chopping, slicing, and dicing my fruits and vegetable.

-- Toaster - I use a toaster everyday for morning toast, bagels and crisping up garlic toast.
-If you only make toast or rarely find the need for toaster, try toasting in the oven under the broiler.
+- Toaster - I use a toaster every day for morning toast, bagels, and crisping up garlic toast.
+If you only make toast or rarely find the need for a toaster, try toasting in the oven under the broiler.
+If you cook for one or two maybe investing in a small countertop oven like the Breville Smart Oven which can easily replace your oven.

 My most recent addition to my cookware is a 10 inch Lodge griddle I picked up at Target for $15.
 I use it just about every day to cook eggs, fry up bacon, make pancakes, grill cheese sandwiches, hamburgers, and pan-fry steak.
 It's also great to use in the oven.
 If I could only have one pan with me it would have to be my Lodge 10 inch Griddle.